PaloAltoNetworks/pyjarm/README.md

 optional arguments:
   -h, --help            show this help message and exit -i INPUT, --input INPUT
                         Provide a list of IP addresses or domains to scan, one domain or IP address per line.
 Ports can be specified with a colon (ex.
-8.8.8.8:8443) -d, --debug           [OPTIONAL] Debug mode: Displays additional debug details
-  -o OUTPUT, --output OUTPUT
+8.8.8.8:8443) -d, --debug           [OPTIONAL] Debug mode: Displays additional debug details -o OUTPUT, --output OUTPUT
                         [OPTIONAL] Provide a filename to output/append results to a CSV file.
-  -4, --ipv4only        [OPTIONAL] Use only IPv4 connections (incompatible with
+  -4, --ipv4only        [OPTIONAL] Use only IPv4 connections (incompatible with --ipv6only).
-                        --ipv6only).
-  -6, --ipv6only        [OPTIONAL] Use only IPv6 connections (incompatible with
+  -6, --ipv6only        [OPTIONAL] Use only IPv6 connections (incompatible with --ipv4only).
-                        --ipv4only).
+  -c [CONCURRENCY], --concurrency [CONCURRENCY]
+                        [OPTIONAL] Number of concurrent connections (default is 2).
+  --proxy PROXY         [OPTIONAL] Use proxy (format http[s]://user:pass@proxy:port).
+HTTPS_PROXY env variable is used
+                        by default if this is not set.
+Set this to 'ignore' to ignore HTTPS_PROXY and use no proxy.
+  --proxy-auth PROXY_AUTH
+                        [OPTIONAL] Send this header in Proxy-Authorization (when using proxy).
+  --proxy-insecure      [OPTIONAL] Do not verify SSL_CERTIFICATES (only when HTTPS proxy is set).
 ```

 **Example**